acoppes/unity-gameobject-brush/README.md

   - Paint multiple instances, random, distribute in area.
   - Select more than one prefab at the same time
   - Paint with prefab instance or unpack prefab.
+* Misc
+  - Selected entries should be a list (or a concept Selection).
+  - ESC key to unselect
+  - Visible tools for paint and erase (with icons), with togglable buttons.

 ## Licence